KamalJoshi-web/TechAssist-Hub/README.md

 TechAssist Hub - Your Personal Tech Support Companion

-TechAssist Hub is a personal web application project developed using React.js, Material-UI, and React Router DOM.
+TechAssist Hub is a personal web application project developed using React.js, Sass, and React Router DOM.
 It serves as your dedicated tech support companion, designed to provide you with a seamless and organized experience while exploring various tech topics.

 \## Introduction